Hawaii Court Records

 What are Hawaii Traffic Tickets?

-In Hawaii, when a law enforcement officer stops a driver or the owner of a parked vehicle for a traffic violation and issues a citation, that citation is also known as a traffic ticket.
-Afterward, the driver is required to go to court to respond to the charges in the citation either by pleading guilty or not guilty.
-Drivers can quickly lose driving privilege in Hawaii for various infringement and issues as diverse as the inability to pay child support, refusal to pay traffic violation fines, driving while impaired, speeding on the highway, and addiction to drugs.
-Hawaii Department of Transportation is the custodian of driver history records in the state.
+In Hawaii, when a law enforcement officer apprehends a driver or the owner of a parked vehicle for a traffic violation and issues a citation, that citation is also known as a traffic ticket.
+Afterward, the driver may be required to go to court to respond to the charges (specified in the citation) by either pleading guilty or not guilty.
+Hawaiian Motorists can lose their driving privileges for various infractions including refusal to pay traffic violation fines, driving while impaired and speeding on the highway.
+The Hawaii Department of Transportation is the custodian of driver history records in the state.

 What Does a Traffic Citation Mean?

-Traffic citations are also known as traffic tickets and are usually issued to individuals who have violated Hawaii’s traffic laws.
-A traffic citation details the state law and code number of the violation.
-It also provides instructions on when and how to respond to the ticket and pay the fines.
+Traffic citations are also known as traffic tickets.
+They are usually issued to individuals who have violated Hawaii’s traffic laws.
+A traffic citation outlines the state law and code of the violation.
+It also provides instructions on when and how to respond to the ticket and/or pay the fines.

-If a driver is given a citation for reckless driving such as speeding, the driver might be asked to enroll in a driver education program, particularly for traffic violators.
-These courses are offered through the District Courts, and every island in Hawaii has a division.
-However, if a driver is given several citations for repeating speeding tickets or other traffic violations that show reckless driving, the penalty is the suspension or revoking the driver’s license.
+If a driver is given a citation for reckless driving such as speeding, they may be required to enroll in a driver education program, particularly for traffic violators.
+These courses are offered through the District Courts, and each island in Hawaii has a division.
+However, if a driver is given several citations for frequently speeding, or for other traffic violations that show reckless driving, their driver’s license may be suspended or revoked.

 How Do I Pay a Traffic Ticket in Hawaii?

-Traffic tickets in Hawaii can be paid by mail, phone, in person, and online.
-Traffic offenders can pay for a Hawaii traffic ticket on the phone by calling (800) 679–5949.
-Payment must be the total amount indicated on the citation and must be made within 21 days after getting the traffic ticket.
+To pay a Hawaii ticket by phone, the offender may call (800) 679–5949.
+The payment should be for the total amount indicated on the citation and may be made within 21 days of getting the traffic ticket.
 The information required to make a payment includes the license plate number, citation number, and debit or credit card details.
-To be eligible to pay over the telephone, there must be no court order for the driver’s appearance, and the citation must be available in the Judicial system.
+To be eligible to pay over the telephone, there should be no court order for the driver’s appearance, and the citation should also be available in the Judicial system.

 Traffic fines vary by courts in Hawaii, and late payment can result in the driver being charged additional fees.